Roswell Georgia home radon testing

 What makes Roswell notable among Metro Atlanta cities is the depth of its bedrock.
 In many parts of Roswell, granite sits relatively close to the surface, which means radon gas has a shorter path to travel before reaching home foundations.
 This contributes to Roswell's above-average radon readings compared to other parts of Fulton County.

 The city's housing stock ranges from historic homes along the Chattahoochee River to modern subdivisions in the eastern and southern parts of the city.
 With over 95,000 residents across a variety of foundation types, radon is a widespread concern.
-The only way to know your home's level is to test for it.
+The only way to know your home's level is to arrange a professional radon test.

 2. Neighborhood Radon Risk Areas